 Environmental problems arise where there is a conflict between current environmental conditions and ideal targets.
-If environmental problems are identified at the outset they can help focus attention on important issues and geographical areas where environmental effects of the plan or programme may be likely.
+If environmental problems are identified at the outset they can help focus attention on important issues and geographical areas where environmental effects of the plan, programme, Strategy, etc. may be likely.